Mr-Dean/Basic-Python-Games/README.md

 # Basic-Python-Games

-I made these little games to learn basic syntac and control flow in Python.
+I made these little games to learn basic syntax and control flow in Python.

 ## How To Run Games